 If a participant engages in harassing behavior, the conference staff may take any action they deem appropriate, including warning the offender or expulsion from the conference.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the FSF staff or one of our IRC monitors immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the FSF staff immediately.
+FSF staff are available in every conference session or at the Registration desk throughout the conference.

-Conference staff will be happy to help participants contact the FSF response team, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Conference staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.

 We value your attendance and hope you enjoy the conference.